 Netflix is spreading its wings.
 Having dropped the content no one was watching, the service is investing heavily in original TV series and movies.
-And, as always, it’s steadily producing high-quality and award-winning documentaries.
-But Netflix is also exploring another area that you probably weren’t aware of: animation.
+But Netflix is also exploring another area that you probably weren’t aware of: anime.

 We’ve already compiled a list of the best Western animation shows and family-friendly animated films.
-Now it’s time to look at Netflix’s collection of anime shows, which is both impressive and growing.
+And while there are legitimate ways to watch anime online for free, you may be interested in Netflix’s own collection of anime shows, which is both impressive and growing.

 1. Death Note